lexedata/lexedata/docs/Manual.md

 #### Linking concepts to Concepticon (add_concepticon)
 Lexedata can automatically link the concepts present in a dataset with concept sets in the Concepticon (https://concepticon.clld.org/).
 The relevant command is ```python -m lexedata.edit.add_concepticon```.
 Your ParameterTable will now have a new column: Concepticon ID, with the corresponding ID of a concept set in Concepticon.
 We recommend that you manually inspect these links for errors.
 In order to facilitate this task, you can also add columns for the concept set name (`--add_concept_set_name`) and the concepticon definition (`--add_definitions`).
-Finally, if your ParameterTable contains a Status Column (see section [4.2.5]), any links to the Concepticon will be tagged as automatic, or you can define a custom message using `--status_update "STATUS UPDATE"`.
+Finally, if your ParameterTable contains a Status Column (see [workflow and tracking aid](workflow-and-tracking-aid-add_status_column)), any links to the Concepticon will be tagged as automatic, or you can define a custom message using `--status_update "STATUS UPDATE"`.

 ### Operations on CognateTable (judgements) and CognatesetTable